-Generally speaking, PTZ Domes requires four things;
+Generally speaking, PTZs require four things;

-- 1- They require a power supply and a cable to supply this power to the dome.
-Often, external domes are 24V A.C but some mini pan and tilt domes are 12V. - 2- They require a cable to get the video signal back to the monitor or recording device. - 3- They require a cable to transmit the "RS485 control signal" from the keypad or DVR to tell the dome to pan, tilt and zoom etc. - 4- They require something to control them, either a keypad or a DVR.
+- 1- They require a power supply and a cable to supply this power to the PTZ.
+The PTZ600 series operates on 24V A.C. - 2- They require a cable to get the video signal back to the monitor or recording device. - 3- They require a cable to transmit the "RS485 control signal" from the keypad or DVR to tell the PTZ to pan and tilt etc. - 4- Alternatively you can control a TVI PTZ using the DVR, by using the coaxitron option through the video cable.